chrisruffalo/simple-ssl/README.md

 ### Keys <a name="keys"></a>

 The entry point for Keys is ```com.github.chrisruffalo.simplessl.Keys```.
-This is used to read Keys, generate Keys, and otherwise
+This is used to read Keys, generate Keys, and otherwise manipulate keys as you would in OpenSSL.
+The analogous commands in OpenSSL would be those that generate, modify, and inspect key files.

 ### Certificates <a name="certificates"></a>